ramkumarsethu/pokemon-list/README.md

 This is a small react app for displaying Pokemons from the Pokemon public API with infinite scrolling and list caching(backed by redux toolkit's RTK Query).
+Flexbox has been used to achieve device-responsiveness.

 1. Please run `npm install` to install the dependencies.